dipo101/robotics-ci-cd/README.md

-# MyRobotProject
+# RoboticsCiCd

-Python bindings for the MyRobotProject C++ library.
+Python bindings for the toy MyRobotProject C++ library.

 This project is a Continuous Integration, Continuous Delivery (CI/CD), and Release pipeline tailored for robotics applications.
 It's deliberately a modular monorepo to make sure it's maintanable and easy to understand.
 The project is still under active development, but the following sequence outlines the end-to-end flow we want a developer to achieve: